BritishPandaChick/js-l12-challenge-01/README.md

 # Reveal a Random Image
-Image generator project from Skillcrush 102.
+Image generator project from updated Skillcrush 102 course in 2021.

+## Tech Stack
+- HTML
+- CSS
+- JavaScript

 ## Instructions
-Clone this repo or download the zip file.
-Open index.html file in your browser.
-Click Show me an image! button to get a random image.
+1. Clone this repo or download the zip file.
+2. Open index.html file in your browser.
+3. Click Show me an image! button to get a random image.

-## Contributions
-This website is based on a desing created by Skillcrush.
-Therefore I will not be accepting any pull requests.

 ## Acknowledgements
 * Skillcrush